Carboplatin and etoposide

 You usually have carboplatin and etoposide chemotherapy as cycles of treatment.
 Each cycle of treatment lasts 3 weeks.
 Depending on your needs, you may have up to 6 cycles, taking 4 to 5 months in total.

 You have carboplatin and etoposide into your bloodstream (intravenously).
 You can have them through a thin, short tube (a cannula) put into a vein in your arm each time you have treatment.
 Or you may have them through a central line, a portacath or a PICC line.
 These are long, plastic tubes that give the drugs directly into a large vein in your chest.
-You have the tube put in just before your course of treatment starts and it stays in place as long as you need it.
+The tube can stay in place throughout the course of treatment.

 You have the treatment every 3 weeks in the following way